 The success of the Assassins Creed franchise has ushered in a plethora of stealth action and horror games, from the brilliant Batman Arkham Games to the terrifying Alien Isolation, each have their own unique take on stealth and how it works.
 Now even games like Shadow of the Tomb Raider have shoehorned in stealth, often to the detriment of the game itself.
-The recently released of The Last of Us Part 2 (click here for my review) was a masterclass in refinement of stealth gameplay, but one that still lacked the deep immersion of a gameplay systems which feature in games like Hitman, or smart AI that the Xenomorph possesses in the aforementioned Alien game.
+The recent release of The Last of Us Part 2 (click here for my review) was a masterclass in refinement of stealth gameplay, but one that still lacked the deep immersion of gameplay systems which feature in games like Hitman, or smart AI that the Xenomorph possesses in the aforementioned Alien game.
 For The Last of Us the narrative hooks far outweighed any shortcomings in gameplay.
-A Plague Tale: Innocence goes for something similar and with a team of around 40 people at Asobo, it’s a valiant effort and well worth your time.
+A Plague Tale: Innocence attempts something similar and with a team of around 40 people at developer Asobo, it’s a valiant effort and well worth your time.
 Here’s my review for A Plague Tale: Innocence.

 A Plague Tale’s setting of 1348 rural France is certainly unique, following Amicia and her brother Hugo during a time of disease and famine.
 Early in the game you learn that Amicia and Hugo barely know one another, with her brother suffering from a strange disease that means he’s been isolated his entire life.
 When the inquisition come looking for the young boy it sets the adventure in motion as Amicia is tasked with protecting her brother whilst trying to find an alchemist to help with Hugo’s condition.

 It’s an intriguing premise for a AAA game to have two children as it’s protagonists and their relationship is definitely the most interesting aspect.
 Hugo and Amicia build a bond over the course of the narrative going from annoyance and lack of trust to sharing a traumatic experience that binds them forever.
 Amicia’s protectiveness over her little brother is believable and will certainly resonate with other gamers with annoying younger siblings.
 Other teenage characters join the story as the game progresses, which ties into the stories theme of innocence brilliantly – all of them are likeable and mostly well developed.
-The game gives of a historic Stand By Me vibe in some ways, with these kids learning what their capable of and having to grow up quickly well before their time.
+The game gives off a historic Stand By Me vibe in some ways, with these kids learning what their capable of and having to grow up quickly well before their time.

 The Plague aspect of the game features heavily throughout with towns and villages ravaged by rats and disease – it’s a brilliant re-imagining of real life history and something I’ve not seen done like this in a videogame.
 It’s a bit of a shame that the last third of the game does away with the realistic approach and decides to go on a supernatural route – it doesn’t make the narrative fall a part but it does make the game go from an intriguing real world drama that uses alchemy for the games mechanics to a cheesy wannabe blockbuster complete with a truly terrible villain whose motives are completely ridiculous.
-It’s a massive missed opportunity with the setting, time period and characters there could have been a real moral quandary at play with the antagonist that could have tested characters resolve and their newly formed bond, instead it does what a typical videogame narrative does.
+It’s a massive missed opportunity with the setting, time period and characters there could have been a real moral quandary at play with the antagonist that could have tested characters resolve and their newly formed bond, instead it does what almost all typical videogame narratives do.